sadesyllas/kube-minion/README.md

 The initialization file is expected to be found in the same directory as the one in which `kube-minion` has been started in.

-This file can setup the following:
+This file can configure the following:

 * Load balancers to expose applications that run in [minikube](https://minikube.sigs.k8s.io/docs/)'s [Kubernetes](https://kubernetes.io/) cluster.